spawaskar-cora/cora-docs/docs/contributing/reporting-a-bug.md

   [search for solutions]: #search-for-solutions

-### Reproduction

-Steps for minimal reproduction is at the heart of every well-written bug report, as it allows us maintainers to instantly recreate the necessary conditions to inspect the bug to quickly find its root cause.
-It's a proven fact that issues with concise and small reproductions can be fixed much faster.

----

-> __Why we need this__: if an issue contains no minimal reproduction or just
-> a link to a repository with thousands of files, the maintainers would need to
-> invest a lot of time into trying to recreate the right conditions to even
-> inspect the bug, let alone fix it.

-!!! warning "Don't share links to repositories"

-    While we know that it is a good practice among developers to include a link to a repository with the bug report, we currently don't support those in our process.

-    Additionally, there are many non-technical users of CoRA that have trouble creating repositories.

 ### Steps to reproduce

 At this point, you provided us with enough information to understand the bug